 - According to a study conducted by Occupational Therapy, 32 adults were using 30 pounds of weighted blanket.
 63 percent of participants reported lower anxiety, 33 percent reported lowering in electrodermal activity (EDA) and 78 percent chose weighted blanket to feel calm and relieved.

 - In a study published in Australasian Psychiatry, in 2012, individuals suffering from anxiety reported that their stress has been reduced significantly as compared to those who didn’t.

-- Tori Boucher, a counsellor of Autism Spectrum Disorder explained to the Medical Daily that the Native Americans and other indigenous tribes would wrap their babies in a swaddle or cradle board.
-A number of hospitals and birthing centres have now started adopting this using weighted blankets.
+- Tori Boucher, a counselor of Autism Spectrum Disorder explained to the Medical Daily that the Native Americans and other indigenous tribes would wrap their babies in a swaddle or cradleboard.
+A number of hospitals and birthing centers have now started adopting this using weighted blankets.

-- Dr. Temple Grandin in the Journal of Child and Adolescent Psychopharmacology explained that light touch alerts the nervous system as opposite to the soothing effect of deep pressure.
+- Dr. Temple Grandin in the Journal of Child and Adolescent Psychopharmacology explained that light touch alerts the nervous system as opposed to the soothing effect of deep pressure.

 Other effects of a weighted blanket are:

 - Weight blanket helps in the proper functioning of memory by promoting sleep.
 According to Dr. Matthew Walker, a sleep scientist at the University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
 Thus, memory functions well with the sleep provided by a weighted blanket.